afaik-peace/AccordionNestedSPFX/README.md

 ## Minimal Path to Awesome

 - Clone this repository
+- Use any Node version 18 ( I use Node Version manager to switch easily, download https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)
 - Ensure that you are at the solution folder
 - in the command-line run:
   - **npm install**